Sohi2795/petclinic/readme.md

 You need to start mysql server and redis server before starting the project

+You need to add the mysql url, username and password in main class file inorder to load the flyway

 You can then access petclinic here: http://localhost:8080/